Sunday, 13 August 2017

 Surprisingly we are not given the information we may like to have been given – the first words that the mute man spoke.
 No doubt he said something to Jesus and this is a reminder that some things don’t need to be made public.
 Matthew informs us what the crowds affirmed and what the religious leaders concluded.
 Neither of the responses linked the activity of Jesus with God.
 The crowd merely said that the activities of Jesus were unique and the Pharisees concluded that Jesus was working for the devil.
 We could say that the crowds were guilty of the sin of omission and the Pharisees were guilty of the sin of commission.
 The crowd stated a half-truth and the Pharisees stated a lie.

-Both answers reveal that the speakers were still spiritually blind.
+The answers from the crowd reveal that the speakers were still spiritually blind.
 Saying something commendable about Jesus that does not reach the truth about him is not evidence of spiritual sight.
-They are still in the dark, although not as dark as those who wilfully insult him.
+They are still in the dark, although not as dark as those, like the Pharisees, who wilfully insult him.